By Sandy Baker

 Ongoing Therapy: You’ll work closely with your therapists through intensive outpatient program participation.
 This allows you to continue to work on the challenges you began to address in residential treatment.

 Life Skills Therapy: You also have a team available to help you make decisions about your future.
-They can help you develop skills to go back to school (especially if you are in our collegiate drug treatment program) or get back into the workforce.
+They can help you develop skills to go back to school or get back into the workforce.

 12-Step Meetings: Daily 12-Step meetings allow you to connect with others who are going through similar challenges and build the skills you’ll need to maintain sobriety long-term.